dsccommunity/DnsServerDsc/source/DSCResources/MSFT_xDnsRecordSrv/README.md

 # Description

-The xDnsRecordSrv DSC resource manages SRV DNS records against a specific zone on a Domian Name System (DNS) server.
+The xDnsRecordSrv DSC resource manages SRV DNS records against a specific zone on a Domain Name System (DNS) server.